-While many places in the U.K. offer accessible features for guests with disability, 63 percent don’t promote the fact according to Bill Forrester in his TravAbility newsletter.
+Many places in the U.K. offer accessible features for guests with disability.
+But 63 percent don’t promote the fact according to Bill Forrester in his TravAbility newsletter.
 VisitEngland and VisitScotland have launched a website for tourism businesses to produce accessibility guides to help overcome this problem.
-Chris Veitch, who helped devise the guides will be talking about these at the upcoming Universal Design Conference along with Bill Forrester.
 People with disability and older people rarely travel alone – at least no more than the general population.
 So it is not just one person avoiding inaccessible places – it can be a whole family or travel group.

 Tourism operators can use the new, free website, www.accessibilityguides.org, to produce and publish their accessibility guides.
 These guides should also be useful for Australian tourism operators as well.